This article originally appeared on VICE UK.

 Glen Tarman, who submitted the initial Freedom of Information request in 2011, outlines why this sponsorship sits so uncomfortably for so many: "It's not Tate's job to push the fossil fuel industry and to do so in our name; Tate's job is to promote public enjoyment of art.
 Climate change is causing massive harm and one of the main culprits is being given our nation's art to market itself as socially responsible."

-BP's sponsorship of the arts amounts to "artwashing", as the title of Mel's book indicates.
-"Artwashing procures oil companies a social licence to operate," she says.
-"It's a careful PR strategy because the industry realises if they are to survive they must find acceptability while doing something people find unacceptable, and the arts is central to that.
+BP's sponsorship of the arts amounts to "artwashing," as the title of Mel's book indicates.
+"Artwashing procures oil companies a social license to operate," she says.
+"It's a careful PR strategy because the industry realizes if they are to survive they must find acceptability while doing something people find unacceptable, and the arts is central to that.

-It's a sentiment echoed by high-profile cultural figures including actors Emma Thompson and Mark Rylance, playwright Mark Ravenhill, musician Matthew Herbert and visual artist Raoul Martinez, who describes fossil fuel companies' behaviour as "a crime against humanity on a par with genocide".
+It's a sentiment echoed by high-profile cultural figures including actors Emma Thompson and Mark Rylance, playwright Mark Ravenhill, musician Matthew Herbert and visual artist Raoul Martinez, who describes fossil fuel companies' behavior as "a crime against humanity on a par with genocide."

 So once we're all done taking BP's hard work for granted, 2015 could be pivotal in the art-not-oil battle, as the big four will be making a decision on whether to renew their BP sponsorship deals which run out in 2016.

 "We're not going away," says Mel.
-"It's inspiring and exciting – it feels like a possible time.
-I'm from a community arts background, so the fact we've have so many artists, activists, theatre makers, gallery goers and Tate staff, members and trustees involved in thinking about what's happening here is really important."
+"It's inspiring and exciting—it feels like a possible time.
+I'm from a community arts background, so the fact we've have so many artists, activists, theater makers, gallery goers, and Tate staff, members and trustees involved in thinking about what's happening here is really important."

 "It is an act of democracy," agrees Mel.
 "The ballot box is not enough.
 If these spaces really are public, then we, the public, have to be able to change them."